 Easy to control

-This ceramic hob from Siemens is a safe option for when they're are children around the home, thanks to it's residual heat indicators.
+This ceramic hob from Siemens is a safe option for when there are children around the home, thanks to it's residual heat indicators.

 To control this hob you are to use the Sword knobs.
 This can easily be turned to one of the nine power levels, and subsequently turned off this way, too.

-This Beko hob is easy to use and it gets our vote for the best value-for-money, too.
+This Beko hob is easy to use and it gets our vote for the best hob for value-for-money, too.